eug48/uppalavannarama-preview/index.md

 There is no visitation without a prior appointment.
 Please contact us to make an appointment.

-Please note that Ayya Suvira has not accepted dana bookings, i.e. with the sole purpose of meal donation, or meal invitations since 2021.
+Please note that Ayya Suvira and visiting sangha have not accepted dana bookings, i.e. with the sole purpose of meal donation, or meal invitations since 2021.
 There is no fixed alms-route time or location (alms-route may vary without notice).

 ## Contact